Skip to main content

 Note: Action Plan functionality does not work on Spaces/Units.

-Applying an Action Plan to a List
+Applying an Action Plan in Bulk to a List

 Assuming you've already created a List and an Action Plan template, you can use the List widget located in the utility bar to apply the template to your call list.